pgy2 program

 Residency Sites

 As one of America’s top ranked academic medical centers, the mission of The Ohio State University Wexner Medical Center (OSUWMC) is to improve people’s lives through innovation in research, education, and patient care.
-OSUWMC is a 1,506 bed multi-hospital delivery system recognized in 2018 as one of “America’s Best Hospitals” for excellence in ten specialties by US News and World Report based on quality, outcomes, and reputation.
+OSUWMC is a 1,506 bed multi-hospital delivery system recognized in 2022 as one of “America’s Best Hospitals” for excellence in nine specialties by US News and World Report based on quality, outcomes, and reputation.

 The Abercrombie and Fitch Emergency Department